Updated: Jun 6

 Create digital portfolio headers

 My students started using Google classroom headers for their digital portfolio headers.
-So they customize the content, the text, some of the backgrounds.
+So they customize the content, the text, and some of the backgrounds.
 Then they downloaded it and uploaded it as a header image into Weebly or Wix.

 Canva for worksheets